purag/FBBadge/README.md

  - Uncompressed JS/jQuery with comments. (for developers)
 - `index.php` (1.66KB)
  - The page that grabs the URL parameters and holds the badge container and like and subscribe buttons.
-- `info.txt` (2.36KB)
- - Current file.
-Information about the plugin.

 ###Instructions
 Use this iframe on any page: